 Port of Anchorage cargo terminals must operate at full capacity throughout the modernization project.
 Consequently, the project must be properly phased and Terminal 1 and 2 replacement and demolition work cannot begin until it has been fully funded to ensure that work can proceed to completion.

-See the attached phasing graphic and the attached second quarter budget report.
+See the attached phasing graphic and budget report.

 ANCHORAGE PORT MODERNIZATION PROJECT